|2 servings||calories per servings 760||protein serving 48 g||carbs per serving 63 g||total fat per serving 36 g|

 • Transfer steaks to 2 plates.

-• Remove pasta from the heat.
-Stir in half of cheese.
+• Remove pasta from heat.
+Fold in half of cheese.

 • Stir in remaining cheese and butter.